How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 Are you ready to learn how to dehydrate pumpkin?
-Of course you are and you've come to the right place!
+Of course you are, and you've come to the right place!

 pile of pumpkins

-Folks write in and ask me, "I don't know how to dehydrate pumpkin!" and, "Can I dehydrate pumpkin?"
+Folks write in and ask me, "Can I dehydrate pumpkin?" and "How do I dry pumpkin seeds?"

-Please note this: I am NOT suggesting you dehydrate your old carved-out pumpkins after they've been "in use."
+TAKE NOTE: I am NOT suggesting you dehydrate your old carved-out pumpkins after they've been "in use."
 No Siree Bob.

 I'm talking about drying pumpkin that is FRESH, so consider picking up an extra one or two smaller pumpkins that are just for dehydrating!